chk1994/first-report/tool_assessment.md

 1. [Adding noise to the data](https://link.springer.com/article/10.1186/s40537-017-0110-7).
 This can be implemented by swapping cells within columns.

-1. Generating fake data.
-The fake data must be a good representation of the actual data.
+1. Generating fake data, where the fake data must be a good representation of the actual data.

-Since anonymising data is not the key focus of the project, we decided not to spend implement the algorithms if possible.
-Out of the 3 methods, only k-anonymity has an existing well-established [library](https://arx.deidentifier.org/overview/), complete with [examples](https://github.com/arx-deidentifier/arx/tree/master/src/example/org/deidentifier/arx/examples).
-Therefore, we've decided to use k-anonymity.
+Since anonymising data is not the key focus of the project, we decided not to spend time to implement the algorithms if possible.
+Out of the 3 methods discussed above, only k-anonymity has an existing well-established [library](https://arx.deidentifier.org/overview/), complete with [examples](https://github.com/arx-deidentifier/arx/tree/master/src/example/org/deidentifier/arx/examples).
+Therefore, k-anonymity will be used to ensure data anonymity.

 ## Encryption